-This hike is a little tougher the previously mentioned hikes.
+This hike is a little tougher than the previously mentioned hikes.
 It can take up to 8 hours or more to complete but offers excellent views from the of Krivan Peak.
 You’ll also pass through Jaske Pleso and Furkotska Valley along the way.
 Accessible from early July through the end of October.

 This is a red-marked route that crosses the Tatras from east to west, beginning at Velke Biele Pleso from the east, and continuing beyond the boundaries of the High Tatras map at the west.
 If you’re doing a hut to hut hike, this is the way to go with six mountain huts you can choose from along the way.
 This hike is open all year round.

 Strbske Pleso to Tatranska Polianka

 Velka and Mala Studena Dolina

 This is not an easy hike that can quickly take 8 hours to complete.
 You can hike it from July through October.
 Studena creek waterfall and Tery chalet are notable highlights.

 Velicka and Velka Studena Dolina

 A problematic hike that’s accessible in early July through the end of October.
 You can see the Frozen Lake, Velicky lake and waterfall during the 8 hours it takes to complete the trek.

 Hrebinok to Slavkovsky Peak

-This is probably the most accessible peak to summit in Tatra range.
-It’s open all year with cool views from the Slavkovska viewpoint.
+This is probably the most accessible peak to a summit in the Tatra range.
+It’s open all year with serene views from the Slavkovska viewpoint.

 Velka Studena and Bielovodska Dolina

 This hike can quickly take up to 9 hours to complete meandering across Cold Creek, Prielom pass, and the Frozen Lake.
 It’s open from July through October.